cube-drone/rt0/players-guide/src/player/generated/basic_combat.md

 * Discard the card played on Good Idea! at the end of the turn.

 ## Honk
-* Players with Foolish must use Honk.
+* Players with Foolish must use Honk, once per turn.
 * Play any card on Honk.
 * Make a funny face at the GM, or a silly noise, or honk, or blow a raspberry, or say "Farts ahoy!" in your best pirate voice.
 * Discard the card played on Honk at the end of the turn.